vector-of-bool/vector-of-bool.github.io/_drafts/pmm.md

   - For vcpkg, you `vcpkg install [pkg-name [...]]` to install some packages, then pass `-DCMAKE_TOOLCHAIN_FILE=<path-to-vcpkg.cmake>` when you run your CMake configure, then `find_package()` the requirements you want to import.
-    The way you link to those packages depends on the individual pakage
+    The way you link to those packages depends on the individual package
 - How do I upgrade the Package Manager?
   - For Conan, you use `pip install conan -U`, or `pip install conan==<version>` for a particular version.
 You need to run this periodically, as Conan won't